traefik/plugindemo/readme.md

 Properties include:

-- `displayName` (required): The name of your plugin as displayed in the Traefik Pilot web UI.
+- `displayName` (required): The name of your plugin as displayed in the Plugins Catalog web UI.
 - `type` (required): For now, `middleware` is the only type available.
 - `import` (required): The import path of your plugin.
 - `summary` (required): A brief description of what your plugin is doing.
 - `testData` (required): Configuration data for your plugin.
-This is mandatory, and Traefik Pilot will try to execute the plugin with the data you provide as part of its startup validity tests.
+This is mandatory, and Plugins Catalog will try to execute the plugin with the data you provide as part of its startup validity tests.
 - `iconPath` (optional): A local path in the repository to the icon of the project.
 - `bannerPath` (optional): A local path in the repository to the image that will be used when you will share your plugin page in social medias.

 There should also be a `go.mod` file at the root of your project.
-Traefik Pilot will use this file to validate the name of the project.
+Plugins Catalog will use this file to validate the name of the project.

 ### Tags and Dependencies

-Traefik Pilot gets your sources from a Go module proxy, so your plugins need to be versioned with a git tag.
+Plugins Catalog gets your sources from a Go module proxy, so your plugins need to be versioned with a git tag.

 Last but not least, if your plugin middleware has Go package dependencies, you need to vendor them and add them to your GitHub repository.

-If something goes wrong with the integration of your plugin, Traefik Pilot will create an issue inside your Github repository and will stop trying to add your repo until you close the issue.
+If something goes wrong with the integration of your plugin, Plugins Catalog will create an issue inside your Github repository and will stop trying to add your repo until you close the issue.

 ## Troubleshooting

-If Traefik Pilot fails to recognize your plugin, you will need to make one or more changes to your GitHub repository.
+If Plugins Catalog fails to recognize your plugin, you will need to make one or more changes to your GitHub repository.

-In order for your plugin to be successfully imported by Traefik Pilot, consult this checklist:
+In order for your plugin to be successfully imported by Plugins Catalog, consult this checklist:

 - The `traefik-plugin` topic must be set on your repository.
 - There must be a `.traefik.yml` file at the root of your project describing your plugin, and it must have a valid `testData` property for testing purposes.